This is a guide covering everything you need to know about exposure in photography.

 - Use the Aperture-priority mode.
 This mode allows you to manually select an aperture, while the shutter speed gets adjusted for you.

 - In general, you would like to shoot on f/8.
-But using smaller f-stops are also welcome if you’re aiming for a photo with more depth.
+But using smaller f-stops is also welcome if you’re aiming for a photo with more depth.

 - Don’t forget to adjust your ISO to its base value